 What is Raw Milk with Cream

-Interested in finding your own source of raw milk?
+Are you interested in finding your source of raw milk?
 You can look here for a location near you.

 How to Separate Raw Cream from Fresh Milk | Measuring Cup Method

-- Gently place the measuring cup into the cream and allow the cream to fill into the measuring cup.
-Be careful to not go very deep because you don’t want to get down into the milk.
-I always leave some cream in the top of the jar because it makes the milk taste even more delicious!
+Be careful not to go very deep because you don’t want to get down into the milk.
+I always leave some cream on top of the milk because it makes the milk taste even more delicious!